-10 Really Fun Games To Play On A GOGO Charter Bus
+10 Really Fun Games To Play On A Charter Bus

 - The goal of the game is to eventually win all of the cards.
-First things first, you need to know the rankings of the cards: A K Q J T (10) 9 8 7 6 5 4 3 2.
+The rankings of the cards are as follows: A K Q J 10 9 8 7 6 5 4 3 2.
 Ace trumps all and 2 trumps nothing.

 - Mix it up a bit; shuffle the cards to get an even play.

 - Split the cards in half between you and your partner.
 Make sure the cards are faced down.
 Neither you nor your partner should be able to see your cards.

 - One, two, three… flip over the card that is on the top of your deck.
 The player with the higher card wins the round and takes both cards to add to their hand.

 - Have the same card when you flipped it over?
 This means war.
 Place three more cards face down on your seat out of your deck.
 Flip over a fourth card.
 Whoever has the higher card wins all cards from the round.
 If you do not have enough cards to play War, the player must turn their last card face-up.